Scalable computation of predictive probabilities in probit models with Gaussian process priors: Introduction

-where $p[f(\bx_{n+1}), \bof(\bX) \mid \by]$ is the joint posterior density of $[f(\bx_{n+1}),\bof(\bX) ]$ under model \eqref{eq1}, which seems not available in closed form due to the apparent absence of conjugacy between the probit likelihood and the multivariate Gaussian prior for $[f(\bx_{n+1}),\bof(\bX) ]$ under model \eqref{eq1}.
-This issue has motivated extensive research to compute predictive probabilities in probit models with multivariate Gaussian priors either via Monte Carlo methods relying on samples from $p[f(\bx_{n+1}), \bof(\bX) \mid \by]$ \citep{neal1999,Albert_1993,de2005, holmes_2006,choudhuri2007,pakman_2014, hoff_2014,Durante2018} or by deriving tractable approximations of $p[f(\bx_{n+1}), \bof(\bX) \mid \by]$ \citep{consonni_2007,girolami2006, chu2005,ras_2006,riihimaki2013} that allow simple evaluation of \eqref{eq2}.
-These methods provide state--of--the--art solutions in small--to--moderate dimensional settings, but tend to become rapidly inaccurate or computationally impractical in higher dimension \citep{chopin_2017,Johndrow2018,Durante2018, fasano2019asymptotically}.
-This issue is inherently found in probit \textsc{gp}s where, by definition, there are $p \approx n$ parameters in $\bof(\bX)$, with the sample size $n$ being typically large in most studies.
+where $p(f(\bx_{n+1}), \bof(\bX) \mid \by)$ is the joint posterior density of $(f(\bx_{n+1}),\bof(\bX) )$ induced by model \eqref{eq1}, which does not seem to have an obvious closed form due to the apparent absence of conjugacy between the probit likelihood and the multivariate Gaussian prior for $(f(\bx_{n+1}),\bof(\bX))$ under \eqref{eq1}.
+This has motivated extensive research to compute the predictive probabilities in probit models with multivariate Gaussian priors either via Monte Carlo methods relying on samples from $p(f(\bx_{n+1}), \bof(\bX) \mid \by)$ \citep{neal1999,Albert_1993,de2005, holmes_2006,choudhuri2007,pakman_2014, Durante2018} or by deriving tractable approximations of $p(f(\bx_{n+1}), \bof(\bX) \mid \by)$ \citep{kuss2005, chu2005,girolami2006, ras_2006,consonni_2007,nic2008,riihimaki2013} that allow simple evaluation of \eqref{eq2}.
+Such methods provide state-of-the-art solutions in small-to-moderate dimensional settings, but tend to become inaccurate or computationally impractical in higher dimensions \citep{chopin_2017,Johndrow2018,Durante2018, fasano2019asymptotically}.
+This issue is inherent to probit GPs where, by definition, the dimension of $\bof(\bX)$ is $n$, or slightly lower when there is overlap in locations, with $n$ being relatively large in most studies.